earthly/website/blog/_posts/2022-01-13-golang-sqlite.md

 1|not a date|bike class
 ```

 Why then am I using `DATETIME`?
 Well, It's because I'm going to be using `database/sql` in my service and it uses the column types to infer the type of conversions that are valid.
-In other words, I need it to be `DATETIME` so that I can convert it into a `time.Time` when we jump into our GoLang service.
+In other words, I need it to be `DATETIME` so that I can convert it into a `time.Time` when we jump into our Golang service.

 </div>